 When HUD published REV-3 of Notice PIH 2012-32, the cap on the number of assisted units in each project was eliminated.
-Under the standard PBV program the cap is set at the greater of 25 units or 25 percent of the units in the project.
-HUD is waiving this requirement, and projects governed by Notice PIH 2019-23 and Notice PIH 2012-32, REV-3 have no cap on the number of units that may receive PBV assistance in a project.
+Under the standard PBV program the cap is set at the greater of 25 units or 25 percent of the units in the project, with certain exceptions.
+HUD waived this requirement, and projects governed by Notice PIH 2019-23 and Notice PIH 2012-32, REV-3 have no cap on the number of units that may receive PBV assistance in a project